-The first round begins on 22-24 January 2016 so act fast.
-Aim to register at least by 10 January 2016.
-Do it fast as there are limited places at each qualifying centre and, whilst they’re catering for a lot of teams, demand will be high too!
+The first round begins on 24-26 February 2017 so act fast.
+Registration closes on Sunday 19th February so get in fast and early as there are limited places at each qualifying centre and, whilst they’re catering for a lot of teams, demand will be high too!

 Tip: even if you don’t have a full team of your own – you can even register as an individual.
-This new feature for 2016 will enable people to be matched up with other like-minded players to form teams.
+This feature will enable people to be matched up with other like-minded players to form teams.

 Good luck everyone – If you’re entering a team, I’d love to hear from you in the comments below!
 I’m off to try and round up a team of my own…